 With our ambition to identify, diagnose and support more people to live well with dementia, we plan to add new dedicated staff to local teams.

 The NHS in Leeds is working to improve dementia diagnosis and support for people with dementia and families after diagnosis.
-At the moment we know that, whilst some people feel well-supported, others have been left alone to manage with the diagnosis.
+At the moment we know that whilst some people feel well-supported, others have been left alone to manage the diagnosis.
 The waiting times for services have also been very variable depending on which part of Leeds you live in.